 - Dividends from investments made by the trustee with the trust’s funds

 - Deposit Interest Retention Tax (DIRT) on investments may be repaid to trustees

 If you are looking for a tax exemption on a trust fund set up for someone who is permanently incapacitated, you must declare the total income when making annual tax returns.

 You will need to send the following documentation to Revenue (only required with first claim for a tax exemption):

 - A medical certificate detailing the person's incapacity

 - A declaration from the trustees declaring that the conditions regarding public subscriptions are met

 Setting up a trust fund has complex legal implications.
-It is important therefore to seek the advice of a qualified legal professional (for example, a solicitor).
-In addition, it is very important to discuss the tax implications with an accountant and the Revenue Commissioners.
+It is important to get advice from a qualified legal professional (for example, a solicitor).
+You may want to discuss the tax implications with an accountant or Revenue (or both).

-It is also possible to obtain tax relief for payments made to incapacited individuals, through a deeds of covenant.
-Tax relief for payments made to incapacitated individuals can also be obtained through the investment income from personal injuries awards.
-More information is available about Personal Injury Compensation Payments and tax relief (pdf).
+It is also possible to get tax relief for payments made to incapacited individuals, through a deeds of covenant.